 - If there has been a Sewage Spill

 - As part of a local land or water Survey

 - If required before Closing on a property

 - When stipulated before approval of Mortgage Financing

 Qualified MN Septic Compliance Inspector

 Finding a Qualified MN Septic Compliance Inspector is very important for getting reliable and accurate results.
-As a Licensed Septic Inspector with offices in Big Lake MN and Menahga MN, Brad Krotzer of Custom Septic, Inc. (CSI) can do a thorough assessment of all types of Individual Sewage Treatment Systems (ISTS) in the state.
+As a Licensed Septic Inspector with offices in Big Lake MN MN, Brad Krotzer of Custom Septic, Inc. (CSI) can do a thorough assessment of all types of Individual Sewage Treatment Systems (ISTS) in the state.

 After completing the evaluation, he will provide you with a Certificate of Compliance (COC) or a Notice of Non Compliance (NON).
 We can help you out with Upgrades, Repairs or System replacement to get your ISTS code compliant.